The following limitations and known problems apply to the 2.0.0 release of ECE:

 --roles "allocator"parameter during installation, new clusters might not get created on the allocator.
 To resolve this issue, see Allocators Are Not Being Used.

 - On RHEL and CentOS, the firewalld service is not compatible with Docker and interferes with the installation of ECE.
 You must disable firewalld before installing or reinstalling ECE.

 - Pending plan changes for your cluster in the Cloud UI that would exceed available capacity will fail as expected but might then require you to manually recover from the failure.
 (To recover, locate the details for the plan attempt and copy the diff; manually edit the diff to revert to the original plan and apply the modified plan into the Advanced cluster configuration panel.)

 - X-Pack monitoring features and Marvel can be used only to send monitoring data between Elasticsearch clusters that are running the same version.

-- If you install Elastic Cloud Enterprise on AWS, you likely need to modify the cluster endpoint, as the public hostname resolves to a different IP address externally than it does internally on the cluster.
+- If you install ECE on AWS, you likely need to modify the cluster endpoint, as the public hostname resolves to a different IP address externally than it does internally on the cluster.

 Changing the generated password for the

 adminuser on the administration console cluster that backs the Cloud UI is not supported.
 This is the

 adminuser on the